cpc2018/my-first-colo/README.md

 **sample-MW-layouts-2021-04-29** - Example layouts of 1Mw and 2Mw, and room for tools

+**My-first-Colo-Preso-v1.01** - various slides I've used for presenting about datacenters.

 **Project plans** - Various Project Plans. - there are 4 types and 4 files
   types:
    - Retail build - 1-25 racks, on a standard cadence